Superfund: Provisions

-Including a site on the NPL does not itself require PRPs to initiate action to clean up the site, nor assign liability to any person.
-The NPL serves informational purposes, notifying the government and the public of those sites or releases that appear to warrant remedial actions.

-The key difference between the authority to address hazardous substances and pollutants or contaminants is that the cleanup of pollutants or contaminants, which are not hazardous substances, cannot be compelled by unilateral administrative order.

 Despite the name, the Superfund trust fund has lacked sufficient funds to clean up even a small number of the sites on the NPL.
 As a result, the EPA typically negotiates consent orders with PRPs to study sites and develop cleanup alternatives, subject to EPA oversight and approval of all such activities.
 The EPA then issues a Proposed Plans for remedial action for a site on which it takes public comment, after which it makes a cleanup decision in a Record of Decision (ROD).
 RODs are typically implemented under consent decrees by PRPs or under unilateral orders if consent cannot be reached.
 If a party fails to comply with such an order, it may be fined up to $37,500 for each day that non-compliance continues.
 A party that spends money to clean up a site may sue other PRPs in a contribution action under the CERCLA.
 CERCLA liability has generally been judicially established as joint and several among PRPs to the government for cleanup costs (i.e., each PRP is hypothetically responsible for all costs subject to contribution), but CERCLA liability is allocable among PRPs in contribution based on comparative fault.
 An "orphan share" is the share of costs at a Superfund site that is attributable to a PRP that is either unidentifiable or insolvent.
 The EPA tries to treat all PRPs equitably and fairly.
 Budgetary cuts and constraints can make more equitable treatment of PRPs more difficult.